heche-psb/wgd/README.md

 wgd ksd families sequences (option)
 --------------------------------------------------------------------------------
--o, --outdir, the output directory, default wgd_ksd -t, --tmpdir, the temporary working directory, default None, if None was given, the tmpdir will be assigned random names in current directory and automately removed at the completion of program, else the tmpdir will be kept
+-o, --outdir, the output directory, default wgd_ksd -t, --tmpdir, the temporary working directory, default None, if None was given, the tmpdir will be assigned random names in current directory and automately removed at the completion of program, else the tmpdir would be kept
--n, --nthreads, the number of threads to use, default 4 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on past any stop codons will be initiated
+-n, --nthreads, the number of threads to use, default 4 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on past any stop codons would be initiated
---cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS will be translated
+--cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS would be translated
---pairwise, flag option, whether to initiate pairwise Ks estimation, if the flag was set, pairwise Ks values will be estimated
+--pairwise, flag option, whether to initiate pairwise Ks estimation, if the flag was set, pairwise Ks values would be estimated
---strip_gaps, flag option, whether to drop all gaps in multiple sequence alignment, if the flag was set, all gaps will be dropped
+--strip_gaps, flag option, whether to drop all gaps in multiple sequence alignment, if the flag was set, all gaps would be dropped
+-a, --aligner, which alignment program to use, default mafft -tree, --tree_method, which gene tree inference program to invoke, default fasttree --tree_options, options in tree inference as a comma separated string, default None --node_average, flag option, whether to initiate node-average way of de-redundancy instead of node-weighted, if the flag was set, the node-averaging de-redundancy would be initiated
--tree, --tree_method, which gene tree inference program to invoke, default fasttree -sr, --spair, the species pair to be plotted, default None, this option can be provided multiple times -sp, --speciestree, the species tree to perform rate correction, default None, if None was given, the rate correction analysis will be called off
+-sr, --spair, the species pair to be plotted, default None, this option can be provided multiple times -sp, --speciestree, the species tree to perform rate correction, default None, if None was given, the rate correction analysis would be called off
--rw, --reweight, flag option, whether to recalculate the weight per species pair, if the flag was set, the weight will be recalculated
+-rw, --reweight, flag option, whether to recalculate the weight per species pair, if the flag was set, the weight would be recalculated
--or, --onlyrootout, flag option, whether to only conduct rate correction using the outgroup at root as outgroup, if the flag was set, only the outgroup at root will be used as outgroup
+-or, --onlyrootout, flag option, whether to only conduct rate correction using the outgroup at root as outgroup, if the flag was set, only the outgroup at root would be used as outgroup
--epk, --extraparanomeks, extra paranome Ks data to plot in the mixed Ks distribution, default None -ap, --anchorpoints, anchorpoints.txt file to plot anchor Ks in the mixed Ks distribution, default None -pk, --plotkde, flag option, whether to plot kde curve of orthologous Ks distribution over histogram in the mixed Ks distribution, if the flag was set, the kde curve will be plotted
+-epk, --extraparanomeks, extra paranome Ks data to plot in the mixed Ks distribution, default None -ap, --anchorpoints, anchorpoints.txt file to plot anchor Ks in the mixed Ks distribution, default None -pk, --plotkde, flag option, whether to plot kde curve of orthologous Ks distribution over histogram in the mixed Ks distribution, if the flag was set, the kde curve would be plotted
--pag, --plotapgmm, flag option, whether to plot mixture modeling of anchor Ks in the mixed Ks distribution, if the flag was set, the mixture modeling of anchor Ks will be plotted
+-pag, --plotapgmm, flag option, whether to perform and plot mixture modeling of anchor Ks in the mixed Ks distribution, if the flag was set, the mixture modeling of anchor Ks would be plotted
--pem, --plotelmm, flag option, whether to plot elmm mixture modeling of paranome Ks in the mixed Ks distribution, if the flag was set, the elmm mixture modeling of paranome Ks will be plotted
+-pem, --plotelmm, flag option, whether to perform and plot elmm mixture modeling of paranome Ks in the mixed Ks distribution, if the flag was set, the elmm mixture modeling of paranome Ks would be plotted
--c, --components, the range of the number of components to fit in anchor Ks mixture modeling, default (1,4)
+-c, --components, the range of the number of components to fit in anchor Ks mixture modeling, default (1,4) -xl, --xlim, the x axis limit of Ks distribution
+-yl, --ylim, the y axis limit of Ks distribution
+-ado, --adjustortho, flag option, whether to adjust the histogram height of orthologous Ks as to match the height of paralogous Ks, if the flag was set, the adjustment would be conducted
+-adf, --adjustfactor, the adjustment factor of orthologous Ks, default 0.5 -oa, --okalpha, the opacity of orthologous Ks distribution in mixed plot, default 0.5 -fa, --focus2all, set focal species and let species pair to be between focal and all the remaining species, default None -ks, --kstree, flag option, whether to infer Ks tree, if the flag was set, the Ks tree inference analysis would be initiated -ock, --onlyconcatkstree, flag option, whether to only infer Ks tree under concatenated alignment, if the flag was set, only the Ks tree under concatenated alignment would be calculated
+-cs, --classic, flag option, whether to draw mixed Ks plot in a classic manner where the full orthologous Ks distribution is drawed, if the flag was set, the classic mixed Ks plot would be drawn
 ```

 The program `wgd mix` can realize the mixture model clustering analysis of *K*<sub>S</sub> age distribution.